wp-plugins/postman-smtp/readme.txt

 Other plugins seek permission each time they connect, but Postman will deliver your email every time without rejection.

 ###* What's New for v1.5 *
-*Postman is one month old and 1000 downloads strong! :D We're celebrating by [sending your Gmail through the HTTPS port](https://wordpress.org/plugins/postman-gmail-extension/)!
-Blocked port problems are a thing of the past.*
+*One month old!
+Postman now gets around blocked ports by [sending your Gmail over HTTPS](https://wordpress.org/plugins/postman-gmail-extension/)*

 = Features =
 * Send mail to any host just like the 'Big Five' SMTP plugins